-- 10.8 The licensing authority may not impose any conditions unless its discretion has been engaged following receipt of relevant representations and it is satisfied as a result of a hearing (unless all parties agree a hearing is not necessary) that it is appropriate to impose conditions to promote one or more of the four licensing objectives. - 4.2 All relevant parties have been made aware of the date, time and location of the Sub Committee meeting. - 4.3 An ordnance survey extract map of the area with the application premises at the centre is attached at Appendix A5.
+- 10.8 The licensing authority may not impose any conditions unless its discretion has been engaged following receipt of relevant representations and it is satisfied as a result of a hearing (unless all parties agree a hearing is not necessary) that it is appropriate to impose conditions to promote one or more of the four licensing objectives. - 4.2 All relevant parties have been made aware of the date, time and location of the Sub Committee meeting.

+4.3 An ordnance at the centre is survey attached extract map d at Appendix of the A4. area with the application premises

+а

+,